 Travel Report: Shaun Fickling, Engineering Science

-Shaun Fickling, a PhD student in Engineering Science, received a Graduate International Research Travel Award (GIRTA) to further his research in Rochester, Minnesota and Sioux Falls, San Diego.
+Shaun Fickling, a PhD student in Engineering Science, received a Graduate International Research Travel Award (GIRTA) to further his research in Rochester, Minnesota and Sioux Falls, South Dakota.
 His report:

 The Graduate International Research Travel Award (GIRTA) presented me the opportunity to travel to the USA to collaborate with world-leading researchers at Mayo Clinic Sports Medicine Center (Rochester, MN) and Sanford Sports Science Institute (Sioux Falls, SD).

 My research is focused on objective assessment of sports-related concussions using brain vital signs, developed by my research group at the Surrey NeuroTech Lab.
 Derived from electroencephalography (EEG), brain vital signs assess different aspects of brain function (auditory sensation, basic attention, cognitive processing) and outputs easily interpretable scores on a scale of 1-100.